Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Abstract

-\item In \emph{general graphs}, we present a nearly linear-time algorithm for constructing light spanners.
-Specifically, for any $k \ge 2$, we construct a $(2k-1)(1+\epsilon)$-spanner with lightness $O(n^{1/k})$ in $O(m \alpha(m,n))$ time, where $\alpha(\cdot,\cdot)$ is the inverse-Ackermann function; the lightness bound is optimal assuming Erd\H{o}s' girth conjecture (up to the $\eps$-dependency).
-Since $O(m\alpha(m,n)) = O(m + n\log^*n)$, the runtime is \emph{linear} in $m$ when ${m = \Omega(n \log^* n)}$.
-The previous state-of-the-art runtime of such a spanner is super-quadratic in $n$~\cite{CW16,ADFSW19}.
-This result for light spanners in general weighted graphs is surprising, as it outperforms the analog one for sparse spanners. \end{itemize}
+\item In \emph{general graphs}, we present a near-linear time algorithm for constructing light spanners of graphs with $n$ vertices and $m$ edges.
+Specifically, for any $k \ge 2$, we construct a $(2k-1)(1+\epsilon)$-spanner with lightness $O(n^{1/k})$ in $O(m \alpha(m,n))$ time, where $\alpha(\cdot,\cdot)$ is the inverse-Ackermann function ; the lightness bound matches Erd\H{o}s' girth conjecture up to the $\eps$-dependency. \end{itemize}

-\paragraph{Remark.} Our companion paper builds on the basis laid in this paper, aiming to achieve optimality in a more refined sense, which takes into account a \emph{wider range of involved parameters}, most notably $\eps$, but also others such as the Euclidean dimension or the minor size (in minor-free graphs).
+\paragraph{Remark} Our companion paper builds on the basis laid in this paper, aiming to achieve optimality in a more refined sense, which takes into account a \emph{wider range of involved parameters}, most notably $\eps$, but also others such as the Euclidean dimension or the minor size (in minor-free graphs).

 \pagenumbering{arabic}